igrishaev/pg2/README.md

 and `wrap-json-response` middleware from the [ring-json][ring-json] library.
 Comparing to it, the PG2 stuff has the following advantages:

-- it's faster because Jsonista is faster than Cheshire;
+- it's faster because of Jsonista, whereas Ring-json relies on Cheshire;
-- it allows to wrap both request and response with one expression;
+- it wraps both request and response at once with a shortcut;
-- custom object mappers are supported.
+- it supports custom object mappers.

-Imagine you have a Ring handler what reads JSON from body and returns a JSON map.
+Imagine you have a Ring handler that reads JSON body and returns a JSON map.
 Something like this:

 ~~~clojure